TL;DR

 Digitalization of the fresh produce value chain: joining my first startup eFresh.com

-Through my web agency, I met many other founders, enabling me to work with multiple startups on their first versions of their product and their launches.
-After a while, I joined my first startup, eFresh.com, a trading platform for the perishable industry, with the noble ambition to give farmers and producers a more fair price for their work by cutting out the middle man and going ‘direct’ to the supermarkets.
+Through my agency, I met many other founders, enabling me to work with multiple startups on the first versions of their product and their launches.
+After a while, I joined my first startup, eFresh.com, a trading platform for the perishable industry, with the noble ambition to give farmers and producers a fair price for their work by cutting out the middle man and going ‘direct’ to the supermarkets.
 With that: bringing the internet and the power of digital to a traditional, family-run, offline business.
-This is a market that is dominated by large buyers and auction houses.
+This is a market that large buyers and auction houses dominate.
 This startup experience brought everything: rapid growth, raised money from one of the largest Dutch banks, the mandatory Techcrunch article (this was still cool in 2009), and the inevitable bankruptcy that followed.

 The second startup I joined was Backbase, and that journey was way more successful.
-I’ve seen a unicorn being created from the inside out: I was employee number 40 at Backbase and spent 10 years there, doing everything that was needed to be done (marketing, GTM, international expansion, sales, product, and engineering), I’ve lead the company through 2 pivots until we found our sweet spot in building digital banking (bringing the internet, and the power of digital to a traditional slow to adopt industry: financial services) software that enabled us to cross the chasm (1,000 people when I left, 2,000+ right now, $4bn valuation, 100+ banks using the product in production).
-This gave me broad experience in different functional areas, and I also got to see what type of person it takes to truly be a unicorn founder.
+I’ve seen a unicorn being created from the inside out: I joined Backbase at 40 employees and spent almost 10 years there, doing everything that was needed to be done (product, marketing, GTM, international expansion, sales, and engineering), I’ve lead the company through 2 pivots until we found our sweet spot in building digital banking software (bringing the internet, and the power of digital to a traditional slow to adopt industry: financial services), and that pivot enabled us to cross the chasm (1,000 people when I left, 2,000+ right now, $4bn valuation, 100+ banks using the product in production).
+This gave me broad experience in different functional areas, a big appreciation for and masterclass in enterprise sales and building enterprise software, and I also got to see what type of person it takes to truly be a unicorn founder.

-After 10 years at Backbase, I wanted to try something different, but I had no clue what, so I joined a venture capital firm.
+After almost 10 years at Backbase, I wanted to try something different, but I had no idea what, so I joined a venture capital firm (henQ, a small 80m fund investing in seed & series A B2B SaaS companies).
 Why?
 As a VC, you have the opportunity to meet many different founders who are creating different products in different markets.
-But all with the same goal: make it a success.
-Something that is highly inspiring and very educational.
+But all with the same goal: to make it a great success.

-But what stood out to me (coming in with a romantic picture of what VC would be) was how, even though VCs win big by investing in technology companies, the use of technology is still very much under par with most VC firms.
-Technology and the proper use of the massive amounts of available data can give every company an advantage, especially venture capital.
-So, I started thinkering on data-driven venture capital and made that my main focus when switching firms and joined RTP back in 2021.
+However, what stood out to me (coming in with a romantic picture of what VC would be) was how, even though VCs win big by investing in technology companies, the use of technology is still very much underutilized by most VC firms.
+Technology and the proper use of the massive amounts of available data can give every company a significant advantage, especially those in venture capital.
+I started exploring data-driven venture capital and made it my main focus when switching firms, and joined RTP in 2021.

 Investing at RTP

-At RTP, I use tech and data to find the very best founders and startups.
-I like to invest in Enterprise Software, B2B SaaS, fintech (not the neo banks, but financial infrastructure), anything that is or can be big on Github, anything ‘cyber’ (intelligence, security, defense/offense), any startup going after a line item on the price list of IBM, Oracle, SAP, etc, and have a personal wish “not to die”, making me explore preventive healthcare and longevity.
-And do this early stage: seed and series A.
+At RTP (a global early-stage investor with $1bn self-funded fund), I use tech and data to find the very best founders and startups.
+I like to invest in Enterprise Software, Global Resilience, Critical Infrastructure, fintech (not the neo banks, but financial infrastructure), anything that is or can be big on Github, anything ‘cyber’ (intelligence, security, defense/offense), any startup going after a line item on the price list of IBM, Oracle, SAP, etc., and have a personal wish “not to die,” making me explore preventive healthcare and longevity.
+I invest in early-stage companies: specifically, seed and Series A.